1978 United States Senate election in Massachusetts: Campaign

-In the early stages of the campaign season, Republican incumbent Ed Brooke seemed like a strong candidate for re-election.
-In 1972, he defeated his Democratic challenger by nearly 700,000 votes while President Nixon failed to carry the state.
-Because of Brooke's apparent strength, most Democrats avoided the race in its early stages.
+In the early stages of the Democratic primary campaign, Brooke seemed like a strong incumbent, discouraging potential Democratic candidates from running.

-The first to declare her candidacy was Elaine Noble, a two-term State Representative serving the Back Bay and Fenway-Kenmore neighborhoods of Boston.
+The first to declare her candidacy was Elaine Noble, a two-term state representative serving the Back Bay and Fenway-Kenmore neighborhoods of Boston.
 Noble was primarily known for her status as the highest-ranking openly gay elected official in United States history to this point and was described in the Washington Post as "an avowed lesbian."
+Although Noble had the endorsements of U.S. House speaker Tip O'Neill and his son, lieutenant governor Tom O'Neill III, the latter began telling state officials he intended to enter the race, creating an awkward situation for both candidates.
+O'Neill ultimately decided not to run.

-As Senator Brooke began to appear more vulnerable, more experienced Democrats declared their campaigns.
-By the time Brooke's divorce proceedings concluded, Noble was joined by Secretary of the Commonwealth Paul Guzzi, Lowell congressman Paul Tsongas, and pro-busing Boston School Committee member Kathleen Sullivan Alioto, the daughter of New England Patriots founder Billy Sullivan and wife of former San Francisco Mayor Joseph Alioto.
+As Brooke began to appear more vulnerable during the primary season, more experienced Democrats declared their campaigns.
+By the time Brooke's divorce proceedings concluded, Noble was joined by secretary of the commonwealth Paul Guzzi, Lowell congressman Paul Tsongas, and Kathleen Sullivan Alioto, who had supported desegregation busing on the Boston School Committee.
 Soon, conservative Howard Phillips entered the race, hoping to exploit a four-way split in the liberal vote.

-The race was considered a three-way contest between Alioto, Guzzi, and Tsongas.
 Guzzi was considered the early favorite, due to his statewide office and name recognition.
-However, Tsongas demonstrated a familiarity with national issues and aired clever ads that played off his hard-to-pronounce name.
-By the closing days of the campaign, some considered Tsongas the slight favorite.
+However, Tsongas demonstrated a familiarity with national issues and aired clever ads playing on his hard-to-pronounce Greek last name.
+By the closing days of the campaign, some considered Tsongas a slight favorite.

 Results

 On Election Day, Tsongas won by a margin of 37,955 votes out of over 835,000 cast.
-Unlike most Democratic primaries in the state, Tsongas was able to win without a strong showing in Boston and its surrounding suburbs, where most Democrats lived.
-Instead, he relied on strong support from his base of constituents around Lowell.
-While Guzzi was strong throughout the state, he was overwhelmed by Tsongas's support in Lowell and the Merrimack Valley.
-Alioto performed strongest on the South Coast.
+Tsongas was able to win without a strong showing in Boston and its surrounding suburbs, which was the typical path to victory in the Democratic primary.
+Instead, he won through strong support from his base of constituents in and around Lowell.
+While Guzzi was strong throughout the state, he was overwhelmed by Tsongas's support in Lowell and the Merrimack Valley region.
+Alioto was strongest on the South Coast.